Ops Command Center v3.2.1

 Have one Claude write, another review:

-1. Claude #1: Writes implementation
+1. Claude #1 writes the implementation

-3. Claude #2: Reviews with fresh perspective
+3. Claude #2 reviews with fresh perspective

-4. Claude #3: Makes fixes based on review
+4. Claude #3 makes fixes based on review

-Fresh eyes catch what tired eyes miss - even artificial ones.
+Fresh eyes catch what tired eyes miss — even artificial ones.
+This pattern catches bugs, inconsistencies, and missed edge cases that a single continuous session would sail right past.

-7. Provide Visual Context
+7. Provide Visual Context for UI Work

-For UI work, provide screenshots:
+For anything visual, provide screenshots:

 • Design mocks to implement